 - 1.1 The 2021/22 unaudited Annual Accounts were approved by Council on 30 June 2022.
-Each year the Council's appointed external auditors carry out an audit of the Council's financial statements and provide an opinion as to whether those statements provide a true and fair view of the financial position of the Council and its income and expenditure for the year; and also whether they have been prepared in accordance with the relevant regulations. - 1.2 The audit process is now substantially complete, and Audit Scotland has provided an audit opinion free from qualification. - 1.3 The audited Annual Accounts 2021/22 for Renfrewshire Council and its Group are now presented for approval. - 1.4 There were three significant adjustments made to the annual accounts over the course of the audit in relation to the valuation of property assets, agency transactions in the Comprehensive Income and Expenditure Statement, and a regulatory change to the presentation of depreciation.
+Each year the Council's appointed external auditors carry out an audit of the Council's financial statements and provide an opinion as to whether those statements provide a true and fair view of the financial position of the Council and its income and expenditure for the year; and also whether they have been prepared in accordance with the relevant regulations. - 1.2 The audited annual accounts are now presented for members' noting and further recommendation to the Council that the audited accounts be approved. - 1.3 There were three significant adjustments made to the annual accounts over the course of the audit in relation to the valuation of property assets, agency transactions in the Comprehensive Income and Expenditure Statement, and a regulatory change to the presentation of depreciation.
 Further detail is included in the Audit Scotland report in agenda item 1.
 Other minor and presentational changes were also agreed.